nitinraj1234/Recruitment-Assistant/readme.md

 ## What the App Does

-1. **Smart Resume Scoring:** Calculates a match percentage.
-It uses smart vector search instead of basic keyword matching, meaning it understands related skills even if you didn't use the exact word.
+1. **Resume Screening Report:** Calculates an overall profile match percentage layout.
+It uses smart vector similarity lookups instead of basic keyword tracking, meaning it understands related skills even if you didn't use the exact matching word.
-2. **Resume Tooltips & Improvement Guide:** Gives you a clear checklist on how to fix sections of your resume (like your Experience or Projects) to better line up with the job requirements.
+2. **Document Verification Q&A:** A clean search sandbox where you can ask direct questions about the document data, like *"How many years of experience does this person have with React?"* or *"What did they do at their last company?"*
-3. **Custom Interview Questions:** Generates interview questions tailored to the candidate's specific profile gaps.
-You can choose the difficulty level (Easy, Medium, Hard) and the type of question (Technical, Behavioral, or Situational).
+3. **Interview Questions:** Generates localized assessment questions tailored specifically to the candidate's core profile gaps.
+You can tune the output complexity tiers (Easy, Medium, Hard) and select the specific evaluation domain (Technical, Behavioral, or Situational).
-4. **Document Chatbot:** A simple search box where you can ask direct questions about the resume, like *"How many years of experience does this person have with React?"* or *"What did they do at their last company?"*
+4. **Refinement Suggestions:** Delivers an actionable blueprint on how to restructure or polish target blocks of your document (such as your Professional Summary, Work Experience, or Projects layout) to better align with target requirements.

 ---